charlie-casserly/bank-tech-test/README.md

   *account.withdraw(50)* - withdraws £50 from the account

-*__*Withdrawals cannot be made that will set the accounts balance below £0*__*
+*__*Withdrawals cannot be made that will set the accounts balance below £0.*__*

 ### Viewing your current balance
 * *Printer.print_balance(account.statement)*

-  This feature will print the current balance of the Account object given in the argument.
-In this case, that object is named *account*.
+  This feature will print the account's current balance.

 ### Viewing your bank statement
 * *Printer.print_statement(account.statement)*

-  This feature will print the bank statement of the Account object given in the argument.
-In this case, that object is named *account*.
+  This feature will print the account's bank statement.

 ## For Developers to install